 Reporting to Airbnb Specifically

 Open the Airbnb app → Trip → Get Help → Report a safety issue → "I found a hidden camera or recording device."
-Attach your photos.
+Attach your photos and describe what you found.
 Airbnb's Trust & Safety team typically responds within hours for serious incidents.

 A camera found in a bedroom or bathroom is a direct violation of Airbnb's terms and grounds for an immediate full refund and host removal from the platform.